rtts/djhtml/README.md

 - `-q` / `--quiet`: don't print any output
 - `-t` / `--tabwidth`: set tabwidth (default is 4)
 - `-o` / `--output-file`: write output to specified file

-The installer also installs the `djtxt`, `djcss`, and `djjs` commands for indenting plain text, CSS and Javascript source files, respectively.

 ## `fmt:off` and `fmt:on`